Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

-It is more complex but just a IIFE.
+It is more complex but just an IIFE.
 The anonymous function detects if AMD’s define function exists, if so, call the module factory with AMD’s define function.
 If not, it calls the module factory directly.
-At the moment,  the root argument is actually browser’s window object.
-It gets dependency modules from global variables (properties of window object).
-When factory returns the module, it assigns the returned module to a global variable too (property of window object).
+At the moment,  the `root` argument is actually browser’s `window` object.
+It gets dependency modules from global variables (properties of `window` object).
+When `factory` returns the module, the returned module is also assigned to a global variable (property of `window` object).

 ### UMD for both AMD (RequireJS) and CommonJS (Node.js)